samitkumarpatel/samitkumarpatel.github.io/_posts/2019-11-13-azure-storage-mount-in-vm.md

 ---
 layout: post
-title: Mount Azure Storage in VM
+title: Mount Azure Storage in VM with ansible
 ---